 Layered Defense: Earlier this week, we learned that a WordPress-based ticket distribution site was hacked.
 The hacker also stole and leaked details of customers and employees.
 This is not usual.
-Every few months, we learn of either a massive hack attempt made on numerous websites or a big website being compromised.
+Every few months, we learn of either a massive hack attempt made on numerous websites or a big website being compromised, backdoors being inserted, or sites being redirected to malicious websites.

 What does this mean for you?